cosmicsilence/gradle-scalafix/README.md

 By default, Scalafix won't run any rules unless they are specified via configuration file or command line argument.
-In order to decide what rules to pick and how to configure them, please check out Scalafix's [built-in rules](https://scalacenter.github.io/scalafix/docs/rules/overview.html) as well as custom rules provided by the community (e.g. [scaluzzi](https://github.com/vovapolu/scaluzzi)).
+In order to decide what rules to pick and how to configure them, please check out Scalafix's [built-in rules](https://scalacenter.github.io/scalafix/docs/rules/overview.html) as well as external rules provided by the community (e.g. [scaluzzi](https://github.com/vovapolu/scaluzzi)).

 ##### 1. Via config file:
 This is the recommended approach if you want to repeatedly run Scalafix as part of your build and day-to-day development.
 For that you need to create a file named `.scalafix.conf` in the root directory of your project and enter the configuration for the rules you want to have enabled.
 The configuration uses the HOCON syntax and is well documented on the Scalafix [website](https://scalacenter.github.io/scalafix/docs/users/configuration.html).
-If you are using external/custom rules, please take a look at the documentation provided by them.
+If you are using external rules, please take a look at the documentation provided by them.
 Below is a basic example of using one of the Scalafix's built-in rules so you can quickly get started: